rohany/rohany.github.io/src/content/blog/legate-blog.md

 With cuNumeric and Legate, this Python program can weak scale with high efficiency to large numbers of GPUs.
 Below is a weak scaling plot of the stencil program out to 1024 GPUs.
 In weak-scaling, we start with a fixed problem size on a single GPU, and then increase the number of GPUs while keeping the problem size per GPU the same.
-We then measure the ratio of time needed to run the application with \\(P\\) GPUs versus 1 GPU.
-An ideal weak-scaling plot is a flat line at 100% efficiency, meaning that we could run the application on a problem size \\(P * N\\) on \\(P\\) GPUs in the same amount of time as problem size \\(N\\) on 1 GPU.
+We then plot the throughput per GPU achieved by the system.
+An ideal weak-scaling plot is a flat line that maintains the same throughput achieved at a single GPU, meaning that we could run the application on a problem size \\(P * N\\) on \\(P\\) GPUs in the same amount of time as problem size \\(N\\) on 1 GPU.